brianhonohan/sketchbook/_posts/coding-challenges/2018-10-04-coding-challenge-5-space-invaders.md

 Some things I would do if I pick this back up:

-* Implement the concept of being hit by incoming missles and limit the number of ships you have as a player.
+* Implement the concept of being hit by incoming missiles and limit the number of ships you have as a player.
 * Add sound (I haven't worked to much with sound in Processing/p5.js yet).
 * Implement scoring.
-* Fix the issue that the invaders shoot missles from any row / column.
+* Fix the issue that the invaders shoot missiles from any row / column.
 * Add the Mystery Ship which hovers above the invaders.
 * Explore Touch Screen interactivity to allow for playing on a smart phone / tablet.
 * Implement levels, maybe exploring the [p5js.SceneManager](https://github.com/mveteanu/p5.SceneManager) with increasing difficultly.
-There are some config parameters that control the difficulty, that would faciliate this:
+There are some config parameters that control the difficulty, that would facilitate this:

 {% highlight javascript %}
 // Difficulty Settings